stackitcloud/terraform-provider-stackit/docs/data-sources/resourcemanager_project.md

 - `id` (String) Terraform's internal data source.
 ID.
 It is structured as "`container_id`".
 - `labels` (Map of String) Labels are key-value string pairs which can be attached to a resource container.
 A label key must match the regex [A-ZÄÜÖa-zäüöß0-9_-]{1,64}.
 A label value must match the regex ^$|[A-ZÄÜÖa-zäüöß0-9_-]{1,64}
 - `name` (String) Project name.
+- `owner_email` (String) Email address of the owner of the project.
+This value is only considered during creation.
+Changing it afterwards will have no effect.
 - `parent_container_id` (String) Parent resource identifier.
 Both container ID (user-friendly) and UUID are supported